snowplow/documentation/docs/recipes/recipe-user-engagement/index.md

 ## Let's break down what we've done

-- You have learnt what user identifiers Snowplow tracks out of the box, and how you can add a custom user ID to Snowplow web events.
+- You have learnt what user identifiers Snowplow tracks out of the box
 - You have created a simple user engagement table that aggregates user activity into an easily queryable format.
 This allows you to better understand how your users are interacting with your site.

 ## What you might want to do next

-This recipe covers a really simple example of aggregating user engagement based on Snowplow's out of the box events and the custom user ID only.
+This recipe covers a really simple example of aggregating user engagement based on Snowplow's out of the box events only.
 Next, you might want to

-- Build a user stitching table to make sure you are including all user activity correctly based on the different identifiers you observe across platforms.
+- Build a user stitching table to make sure you are including all user activity correctly based on the different identifiers you observe across platforms, including a custom set user ID.
 You can explore Snowplow's approach to user stitching in [our single customer view recipe](/docs/recipes/recipe-single-customer-view/index.md).
 - Instrument additional events to better understand how your users are engaging with you.
 - Start to think about how you might use user attributes and user behaviour to segment your user base.
 Segmentation is the first step towards personalizing user experience.